kwaldenphd/python-dictionaries-sets/README.md

 Q3: What is the difference between a `list` and a `dict`?
 When would we prefer one over the other?

+Q4: What is the difference between a `dict` and a `set`?
+When would we prefer one over the other?

-Q4: Include a link to your Replit project workspace.
+Q5: Include a link to your Replit project workspace.